 Pidgin and creole languages are generally associated with the unequal power relations of colonialism and the dominance of 'superstrate' European languages over the 'substrate' languages of the colonised.
-Indeed the wider adoption by non-linguists of the term 'creolisation' for imprecise or positive notions of cultural intermingling and globalisation has

-&lt;sup>16 D.-C. Martin, 'A creolising South Africa? mixing, hybridity, and creolisation: (re)imagining the South African experience', International Social Science Journal, 58:187 (2006), 169.
-Justin Willis is similarly critical of the term 'hybridity': J. Willis, 'Hukm: the creolization of authority in Condominium Sudan', The Journal of African History, 46:1 (2005), 30.
+Indeed the wider adoption by non-linguists of the term 'creolisation' for imprecise or positive notions of cultural intermingling and globalisation has been criticised for ignoring the political origins and racial connotations of the term.20 Colonial domination is very much to the forefront of one historical account of an African creole language, namely Johannes Fabian's study of Shaba Swahili in eastern Congo, where the need for 'communication with the colonized' led to colonial attempts to standardise and control this lingua franca.21 South Sudanese Arabic was never officially recognised by the colonial state, let alone standardised.
+But it originated in an earlier context of domination and subordination: in the southward expansion of the ivory and slave trade and of Turco-Egyptian imperialism in the nineteenth century, and in the military slavery on which this expansion relied.22 term 'hybridity': J. Willis, 'Hukm: the creolization of authority in Condominium Sudan', The Journal of African History, 46:1 (2005), 30.

-&lt;sup>17 Willis, 'Hukm', 31.
+17 Willis, 'Hukm', 31.

-&lt;sup>18 Swigart, 'Cultural', 178.
+18 Swigart, 'Cultural', 178.

-&lt;sup>19 J. Fabian, Language and Colonial Power: The Appropriation of Swahili in the Former Belgian Congo, 1880-1938 (Cambridge, 1986), 9; Hagmann and Péclard, 'Negotiating', 550-1 and 557.
+19 J. Fabian, Language and Colonial Power: The Appropriation of Swahili in the Former Belgian Congo, 1880-1938 (Cambridge, 1986), 9; Hagmann and Péclard, 'Negotiating', 550-1 and 557.
 See also Alexander, The Unsettled, 4; C. Vaughan, 'Negotiating the state at its margins: colonial authority in Condominium Darfur, 1916-1956' (unpublished PhD thesis, Durham University, 2011); Gupta, 'Blurred', 384.